jamesday23/CollatzVisualisation/README.md

 # CollatzVisualisation
-MATLAB animated visualisation of the generalised Collatz system.
+We implement a MATLAB animated visualisation of the generalised Collatz system.
+Source code is found in 'main.m'.